openpracticelibrary/openpracticelibrary/src/pages/practice/4ls-retrospective.md

     * Kickoff 4Ls definition, workshop logistics, target outcomes
   * Collection

-    * Time boxed activity for participants to document in Miro what was liked, learned, lacked and longed for in the last sprint/project phase
+    * Time boxed activity for participants to document in a digital collaboration tool (i.e. Miro) what was liked, learned, lacked and longed for in the last sprint/project phase
   * Categorization

     * Summarize & group lessons into themes